 Relieving side effects, also called symptom management, palliative care , or supportive care, is an important part of cancer care and treatment.
 Learn more about ASCO's guidelines on preventing vomiting from chemotherapy or radiation therapy with medications .

 Many people find that behavioral treatments can help control nausea and vomiting.
 Methods such as distraction, relaxation, and positive imagery can help change the expectation and fear of nausea and vomiting.
 Talk with your health care team about any symptoms you experience, including any new symptoms or a change in symptoms.
-In some situations, the doctor may be able to recommend another treatment plan that is less likely to cause vomiting.
+In some situations, your doctor may be able to recommend another treatment plan that is less likely to cause vomiting.